- Should ESL Teachers Introduce Bizarre, Odd, and Funny Expressions in the Classroom Setting?

 Since the English language has had such a far-reaching influence, certain expressions and accents are bound to be different from one place to the next.
 Nevertheless, ESL teachers should embrace the wackiness of English and teach their students to love the odd expressions used in each English-speaking country.

 All ESL teachers should remember that diversity is the spice of life and no one wants to learn a language without a little fun!
+And there is nothing more fun than our online English courses!

 The Longest Words In The English Language